robertgrubbs00/robertgrubbs00.github.io/index.md

 ## Welcome to Robert's Github page!

-<header> Introduction </header>
+ Introduction

-<body> I am currently a sophomore at Catawba College.
+I am currently a sophomore at Catawba College.
 I am majoring in accounting and minoring in marketing.

+I was born in Winston- Salem, North Carolina, but i now live in Thomasville, North Carolina.